Uncertainty Estimation Using Riemannian Model Dynamics for Offline Reinforcement Learning: Metrics of Uncertainty

-Next, we turn to analyze the pullback metric induced by our forward transition model.
-As both $F$ and $D$ are stochastic (capturing both epistemic and aleatoric uncertainty), the result of \Cref{prop: decoder metric} cannot be directly applied to their composition.
-The following proposition provides an analytical expression for the expected pullback metric of $D \circ F$.
-Its proof can be found in the appendix.
+Next, we turn to analyze the pullback metric induced by the proposed forward transition model.
+As both $f_F$ and $\brk[c]{f_{D, i}}_{i=1}^m$ are stochastic (capturing epistemic and aleatoric uncertainty), the result of \Cref{prop: decoder metric} cannot be directly applied to their composition.
+The following proposition provides an analytical expression for the expected pullback metric of a sampled next state and a uniformly sampled decoder (the proof is given in the appendix).